mattsegura/blackbox-talk-to-figma-mcp/DRAGME.md

 ### Step C.1: Verify MCP Configuration

-**🚨 CRITICAL FOR AI AGENTS**: Project is already cloned and open in Cursor.
+**🚨 CRITICAL FOR AI AGENTS**: Project is already cloned and open in Blackbox.

 ```bash
 # Verify current directory (should already be in cursor-talk-to-figma-mcp)